 Web Quality Northwestern Logos

 The logos seen below are versions suitable for a web page.
 To save the logos, right click on the logo and select “save-as,” and it will save it on your computer in the location you choose.
 All university logos should have a TM on them for proper use.
-We are currently in the process of updating the info below with new logos using the TM.
+Not all versions of the logo are available on the web page.
+Contact us for others.

 The graphic at left may be used in Northwestern employee email signatures.
 Set up your email signature to appear similar to this:

 These are the preferred logos for all academic Northwestern Oklahoma State University publications.
 The logo may be used with the Herod Hall tower on top or the longer version with the tower on the left.
 These logos are not to be altered in any way.
 These logos are availabe in color, all black, and all white.